ncatlab/nlab-content/pages/5295.md

 ## Mathematical principles

-Brouwer did not believe in a rigourous formalization of mathematics, for various reasons (amongst which the mathematical incompleteness of formal systems, as later proved by G&#246;del).
+Brouwer did not believe in a rigourous formalization of mathematics, for various reasons (amongst which the mathematical incompleteness of formal systems, as later proved by [[Gödel's incompleteness theorem]]).
 He saw mathematical logic and formal systems as a correct part of mathematics, but held that this part could capture the essence nor the scope of mathematics in a meaningful way.
 Nonetheless he admitted that certain often-used arguments and mental constructions could be formalized `as an abbreviation'.

 Brouwer's student Arend Heyting (who later succeeded Brouwer as professor in Amsterdam) formalized what is now known as [[intuitionistic logic]].
 He also is largely responsible for the [[Brouwer-Heyting-Kolmogorov interpretation]] (BHK) of intuitionistic logic, BHK can be seen as a precursor to realizability.